letenk/letenk/README.md

-## Hello, Welcome to the Jabutech Repository aka @Rizky Darmawan personal note 👋

-## 🌱 Welcome to my repository aka Laboratory !!!
+## 🌱 Hello, Welcome to the my Repository aka Laboratory 🧪💻

-Hi, I'm Rizky Darmawan.
+I'm Rizky Darmawan.

 A Fullstack Web Developer Programmer with developing experience in web applications for 2 experiences years, I am currently focusing on backend Engineering.